Contact Lens Exams

 - Do you want to change the color of your eyes?

-Our office stocks diagnostic lenses for fitting purposes so we’ll give you a pair to put on at the time of the initial exam.
+Our office stocks diagnostic lenses for fitting purposes so we’ll give you a pair to put on at the time of the initial contact lens exam.

 At this point, if you are a new contact lens wearer, you will go through an extensive training on insertion, removal, and cleaning of contact lenses.
 This process can take anywhere from 30 minutes to an hour or more.

 Once the diagnostic lenses are on your eyes and settled in, Dr. Johnson will do additional testing.
-You’ll likely be able to take the diagnostic lenses home with you.
-The idea here is to wear them in your real life for a week to see how they settle in and then return for a follow-up appointment a week or so later.
+You’ll likely be able to take the diagnostic lenses home with you at the end of the contact lens evaluation.
+The idea here is to wear them in your real life for a week to see how they settle in and then return for a follow-up contact lens evaluation appointment a week or so later.

 The follow-up appointment is a necessary and important step in finalizing your contact lens prescription.
 The way each contact lens interacts with your eye chemistry can only be determined after you’ve worn it for a while.
 Usually, only one follow-up is necessary but not always.
 Sometimes, with more complicated fittings, you may need to come back several times, allowing Dr. Johnson to “tweak” the prescription in order to provide the most accurate and comfortable vision.